BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/posts/misc/2021-03-05-yet-another-mtls-tutorial.md

 ## Ti(m)e to Reciprocate

 Alright, so web browsers know who the server is.
 The server can be trusted.
 But can the browser be trusted?
 Maybe, maybe not.
-But to make our usecase more practical let's move away from the example of an end-user using a browser and move to two backend machines talking to each other.
+But to make our use case more practical let's move away from the example of an end-user using a browser and move to two backend machines talking to each other.
 Let's imagine we have a traditional client-server architecture where _Machine A_ needs to get data from _Machine B_ at random intervals, and the way that _Machine B_ has decided it wants _Machine A_ to authenticate is Mutual TLS.

 If you understood how a server identified itself to the client by using a certificate trusted by a third party, you're already most of the way to understanding mTLS: it's kind of in the name.

 In mTLS (_Mutual_ TLS) the server sends its certificate as usual, but the client has to send one too.
 Let's say _Machine B_ (the server) identifies itself as `machineb.com` and has a certificate with a matching _CommonName_, that's one side of the equation.
 In order for the other side (_Machine A_, the client) to do its part, it also needs to obtain a certificate.
 This certificate doesn't have to have a specific _CommonName_.
 It doesn't _have_ to be `machinea.com`.
-But if we're only using public CAs, the easiest thing for _Machine A_ to do is to prove to a CA that they own `machinea.com` and then be issued a certiciate for that _CommonName_. _Machine B_, on its end will know to expect requests from _Machine A_ authenticated by a certificate which has the _CommonName_ of `machinea.com`.
+But if we're only using public CAs, the easiest thing for _Machine A_ to do is to prove to a CA that they own `machinea.com` and then be issued a certificate for that _CommonName_. _Machine B_, on its end will know to expect requests from _Machine A_ authenticated by a certificate that has the _CommonName_ of `machinea.com`.

 Are there other ways to do this?
 Sure. _Machine B_ could host its own CA and issue a certificate to _Machine A_.
 That way _Machine B_ knows exactly what to expect since it's the one that issued the certificate.

-I'll end this section with a link to a [really nice article which has some informative diagrams](https://medium.com/sitewards/the-magic-of-tls-x509-and-mutual-authentication-explained-b2162dec4401).
+I'll end this section with a link to a [really nice article that has some informative diagrams](https://medium.com/sitewards/the-magic-of-tls-x509-and-mutual-authentication-explained-b2162dec4401).

 # Let's Get Our Hands Dirty